Need help or have questions?

 If you do not qualify for Medicaid and cannot afford any ACA health plan, you have other free and low-cost options, including free clinics and community health centers.

-As long as you are eligible for Obamacare, you can’t be denied.
+As long as you are eligible for Obamacare, you cannot be denied.
 That means that as long as you are living in the U.S. lawfully and are not incarcerated or covered by Medicare, you can enroll in an ACA insurance plan.
 Depending on your income and other factors, your plan may not qualify for subsidies.

 Your application can be denied if you try to sign up outside of the annual open enrollment period.
 For 2022 coverage, the open enrollment deadline is January 15, 2022, for most people.
 If you want your coverage to begin on January 1, 2022, the deadline to enroll is December 15, 2021, in most states.